This spinach smoothie recipe is loaded with leafy green spinach, but you can't even taste it!

 Spinach, bananas, and pineapple all contain vitamin C, another key immune booster.
 Research shows that vitamin C can increase immune defense at a cellular level and help fight off infections.

-When it comes to pineapple, you’ll benefit from its enzyme content most by using it fresh rather than frozen.
-If you were considering going frozen with one item on this smoothie list, I would recommend a frozen banana, which would up the creaminess factor.
+When it comes to fresh pineapple, you’ll benefit from its enzyme content most by using it fresh rather than frozen.

 You could also make this spinach smoothie without a banana if you don't love bananas in your smoothies.